Chapter 3 - Military Service during Hostilities (INA 329)

 B. Honorable Service

-Honorable service means only service in the U.S. armed forces that is designated as honorable service by the executive department under which the applicant performed that military service.
+Honorable service means service in the U.S. armed forces that is designated as honorable service by the executive department under which the applicant performed that military service.

-Both “Honorable” and “General-Under Honorable Conditions” discharge types qualify as honorable service for immigration purposes.
-Other discharge types, such as “Other Than Honorable,” do not qualify as honorable service.
+INA 329 requires both honorable service and, if the applicant has separated from service, a separation under honorable conditions.[7]
+“Honorable,” “General-Under Honorable Conditions,” and "Uncharacterized"[8] discharge types qualify as a separation under honorable conditions for immigration purposes.
+Other discharge types, such as “Other Than Honorable,” “Bad Conduct,” and “Dishonorable,” do not qualify as a separation under honorable conditions.

 C. National Guard Service